Results Overview

 What Results shows

-Results is organized around one staining and one selected output at a time.
+Results is organized around one staining and one selected classifier model at a time.

 For cell counting and classification projects, this usually means a marker classifier applied to cells from a shared Cell Detection marker.